Nimus-oes/react-world-ranks/README.md

 ## Single Source Design

-This application centralizes all filter-related configuration—such as regions, sort categories, and country statuses—using constants defined in the constants.ts file.
-Arrays like REGIONS, SORT_CATEGORIES, and STATUS_OPTIONS act as a single source of truth across the application.
+This application defines all core data—such as regions, sort categories, and country status—using constants defined in the `constants.ts` file.
+Arrays like `REGIONS`, `SORT_CATEGORIES`, and `STATUS_OPTIONS` act as a single source of truth across the application.
 These constants are used for type declarations, building the filter UI, initializing state, and mapping translation keys for internationalization.

-By consolidating these values in one place, the codebase remains consistent, maintainable, and scalable.
-This approach reduces redundancy and simplifies future updates or additions to filter options.

 ### Key Constants